kizza/CopyPaths/README.md

-# CopyPaths
+# PathsUtil
-Simple SublimeText 3 Plugin to copy useful paths when devving
+Simple SublimeText 3 Plugin to for useful path commands when devving